 The higher the deductible, the lower the monthly

-Once you reach your deductible, you cover part of the costs of all additional treatments.
-The amount of this copayment is fixed by the health insurance act and is usually 10%, up to a maximum of CHF 700 per calendar year.
+Once you reach your deductible, you cover part of the costs of all additional treatments, as specified by the Swiss Federal Health Insurance Act.
+This is usually 10%, up to a maximum of CHF 700 per calendar year.

 You can use our online premium calculator to take a look at all the products and services offered by Sanitas.
 The prices are always displayed.
 This enables you to create a personal quote for you or your entire family.
 You can even take your insurance out directly online.